The First Early Evidence of the Use of Browser Fingerprinting for Online Tracking: Results and Evaluation

 \subsection{Cookie Restoration}

-After the cookie data comparison, we totally detected 90 cookie key and host pairs, for example: key ``acc\_segment'' and host ``sgqcvfjvr-.onet.pl''.
-Fingerprinting related cookie restoration behaviors are found under all settings: All changes, Languages, OS, appVersion, UserAgent, Vendor, CookieEnabled, doNotTrack, Language, Plugin, Canvas.
-In UserAgent, Languages and Language settings, we not only change the value JS API ``Navigator'', but also change the value in HTTP header.
-The following is the example of cookie value changed after fingerprints are changed.

-In total, we documented 378 instances of cookie restoration related to fingerprinting across 90 unique combinations of cookie keys and host pairs across all settings.
+After the cookie data comparison, we totally detected 90 cookie key and host pairs.
+We documented 378 instances of cookie restoration related to fingerprinting across 90 unique combinations of cookie keys and host pairs across all settings.
 Subsequently, we conducted a comprehensive manual inspection of all 90 cookie key and host pair combinations.
-However, the results of our examination do not provide substantial support for the assertion that these cookie restorations are linked to fingerprinting.

-Throughout our manual inspection, we observed that some values did indeed change when we altered the browser fingerprint, while others exhibited variations correlating with the passage of time.
-Additionally, certain values appeared to be random, deriving from an unidentified source.
-For identical cookie key and host pairs, we encountered instances where the same value persisted during two inspections with different fingerprints, as well as situations where the same value occurred during two inspections with the same fingerprints.
-Furthermore, some values incorporated fingerprinting feature values, suggesting that alterations in browser fingerprints influenced the cookie value.
-Nonetheless, these changes cannot be unequivocally attributed to browser fingerprinting restoration.

-In light of our thorough manual inspection, we cannot definitively assert that browser fingerprinting is employed to restore cookies.
+In light of our thorough experiments, we cannot definitively assert that browser fingerprinting is employed to restore cookies.
+The full details are listed in Appendix \ref{sec:CRR}.